elliotperviz/cmms/qm/2-h/README.md

   cut3d_in.sh
   ```

-- Visualize the ground state charge density using `vesta`
+- Visualise the wavefunction files using `vesta`<br>
+  Important: For VESTA to recognise the wavefunction files, you must ensure that the file formats are specified correctly (i.e. ending with .cube),

 **Questions**
 - Can you identify the different hydrogen orbitals?